About the LSB

 They are also responsible for the engagement and onboarding of new registrant firms.
 Providing support and guidance within the interim registration process, the team ensure interim firms comply with the relevant Standards and Codes before achieving full registration.

-The Finance and Operations teams are responsible for ensuring the financial sustainability of the organisation, and that an effective risk and controls framework is in place for the LSB.
-The function provides support to the executive leadership team, the Board and the Finance and Risk Committee and also provides oversight of HR, people and systems for the efficient and smooth running of all aspects of the LSB’s Operations.
+The Finance, risk and corporate services team are responsible for ensuring the financial sustainability of the organisation, and that an effective risk and controls framework is in place for the LSB.
+The function provides support to the executive leadership team, the Board and the Finance and Risk Committee and also provides oversight of HR, people and systems for the efficient and smooth running of all aspects of the LSB’s operations.

 Working with the wider organisation, the team oversee the risk and controls framework, ensuring that the Finance and Risk Committee can operate effectively in the governance of the framework and that risk is managed appropriately and within the organisation’s appetite.